ASchmidt1024/1file/README.md

 ## Installation

 First you need Node.js® to run Gulp.
-Node.js® is a JavaScript runtime.[Go to nodejs.org](https://nodejs.org/) to downlad the latest version for your operation system (Linux, MacOS or ... or ...
-What was the name of these one main OS again? ...
-Ah! ...
-Windo ...
-Windo ...
-Windows).

-Now with the Node.js package manager (npm) you can install Gulp.
+Node.js® is a JavaScript runtime.
+[Go to nodejs.org](https://nodejs.org/) to downlad the latest version.
+With the Node.js® package manager (npm) you can install Gulp.
 Open a console (or terminal or any command line tool) and write these magic words:

 	npm install -g gulp